How to Calculate Hours Worked Like a Pro

 Ease of Use

-Consider the usability and user-friendliness of the time tracking method.
-It should be intuitive and easy for both you as the business owner and your employees to use.
+Consider the usability and user-friendliness of the time tracking method you select.
+It should be intuitive and easy for both you, as the business owner, and your employees to use.
 Look for features such as simple clock-in and clock-out functions, clear interfaces, and ease of generating reports.

 Scalability